johnrsibert/JonzPandemic/index.md

 The lower panel of the New York City plot illustrates an important problem with the available data.
 The sharp jumps at the end June and at the beginning of August reflect changes in data reporting practices in some of the five counties.
+The CFR in New York City seems unusually high.
+The ratio is highest in April and May and decreases substantially over the summer to a value about one half of the peak.

 ##### Los Angeles County Prevalence
 ![Los Angeles Co., CA](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/Los_AngelesCA_prevalence.png)